The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 HONORABLE MENTION: Caldwell Max Grip Slim Sling

-It also doesn’t feel great rubbing up against your forearm when shouldering the rifle.
+It also doesn’t feel great rubbing up against your wrist when shouldering the rifle.

 SLINGS TO AVOID: CVLIFE Paracord Sling